R4IN2007/LinearM3u8Streams/README.md

-/dist/freecast for FreeCast
+frequency.stream/dist/freecast/ for FreeCast
-/dist/samsung for Samsung TV PLUS
+frequency.stream/dist/samsung/ for Samsung TV Plus frequency.stream/dist/vix/ for VIX frequency.stream/dist/localnow/ for LocalNow
-/dist/vix for VIX
-/dist/localnow for LocalNow

 Channels and Channel numbers changes from time to time with different updates